slsa-framework/slsa/docs/spec/v1.0/threats.md

 </details>
 <details><summary>Tamper with provenance <span>(Build L2)</span></summary>

-*Threat:* Perform a build that would not pass expectations, then modify the provenance to make the expectations checks pass.
+*Threat:* Perform a build that would not meet expectations, then modify the provenance to make the expectations checks pass.

 *Mitigation:* Verifier only accepts provenance with a valid [cryptographic